OWASP/QRLJacking/README.md

 QRLJacking or Quick Response Code Login Jacking is a simple social engineering attack vector capable of session hijacking affecting all applications that rely on the “Login with QR code” feature as a secure way to login into accounts.
 In a nutshell, the victim scans the attacker’s QR code which results in session hijacking.

-## What are the requirements to achieve a successful QRLJacking attack?
-The QRLJacking attack consists of two sides:

-1. Server Side: A server side script is needed to serve and shape the final look to the victim.
-2. Client Side: Cloning the QR Code and pushing it to the phishing page.

-### Our example will be: The WhatsApp Web Application!

-## Server Setup (Attacker's hosting):
-1. Upload "qrHandler.php" to your server.
-This php file is used to convert the base64 QR Code string into a valid .JPG file.

-	Now you have a valid, generated, QR image named "tmp.jpg" residing in the same root folder as your files which will be updated whenever that php file is called, so we can put it anywhere.
-For example: a fake WhatsApp page, a scam page with an offer related to WhatsApp, etc. Depending on your creativity.

-2. Now update the "phishing.html" file with your prefered phishing page source code.

 ## Exploitation, Client Side Setup (Attacker's browser):

 Using QRLJacker - [QRLJacking Exploitation Framework](https://github.com/OWASP/QRLJacking/tree/master/QRLJacker)